 Students will develop their ability to access musical and literary resources for vocal music; their understanding of appropriate vocal pedagogy; their ability to identify, through visual and aural analysis, composers and music representing diverse styles, periods, cultures, genres, and techniques of musical organization; and their ability to evaluate musical performances.
-Open to all students.
+Enrollment in this course is limited to students pursuing vocal music licensure and those choosing the music and musical theatre tracks of the performing arts major.